Louis-Aime/Milesian-calendar/Basic_Common/README.md

 ## CBCCE.js, Cycle-Based Calendar Computation Engine : basic tools for calendar computations
 The Compose and Decompose computation principle is explained in *l'Heure Milésienne* (Edilivre) by Louis-Aimé de Fouquières, p.
 94 [http://www.calendriermilesien.org/l-heure-milesienne.html].
 However the principles have been extended to handle calendar architectures where at any level the last unit of a cycle may be shorter or longer than the other.
-* cbcceDecompose takes a date-time value in milliseconds and yields an object with the parts of a date following a decomposition canvas.
+* cbcceDecompose takes a date-time value in milliseconds (or any other unit) and yields an object with the parts of a date following a decomposition canvas.
-* cbcceCompose takes the object and computes the corresponding date-time Unix number of milliseconds since Unix epoch.
+* cbcceCompose takes the object and computes the corresponding serial number, e.g. date-time Unix number of milliseconds since Unix epoch.
 * Chronos is a passive object with four usefull values for calendar computations:
     * DAY_UNIT : one day in Unix time units (milliseconds),
     * HOUR_UNIT : one hour in Unix time units,